 - Tuatua: Eating this kind of shellfish is believed to be a Maori tradition

-- Whitebait fritter: A kind of omelette mixed with small juvenile fish
+- Whitebait fritter: A kind of omelet mixed with small juvenile fish

 Choose from any of the following…

-- Abel Tasman Coastal Track: Spanning at about 60 kilometers, this impressive trail takes you through pristine beaches, impressive rock formations and the wildlife of Abel Tasman National Park.
+- Abel Tasman Coastal Track: Spanning about 60 kilometers, this impressive trail takes you through pristine beaches, impressive rock formations, and the wildlife of Abel Tasman National Park.
 (For more info, go here).

 - Kaikoura Peninsula Walkway: This is a 3-hour scenic hike full of clifftop views and wild animals (in fact, you can sight seabirds and seals up close!) as you cross the peninsula to South Bay.
 If you don’t have 3 hours, there are smaller hikes or detours along the way for you to do.
 (For more info, go here).

-- Milford Track: This is said to be the country’s most famous walk which starts from Lake Te Anau and then taking you through Mackinnon Pass and up to Sutherland Falls which is New Zealand’s taller waterfall.
+- Milford Track: This is said to be the country’s most famous walk which starts from Lake Te Anau and then takes you through Mackinnon Pass and up to Sutherland Falls which is New Zealand’s taller waterfall.
 (For more info, go here.
-There is a choice of doing this independently or with a guide.)
+There is a choice of doing this independently or with a guide..

 With the South Island’s topography, you should take advantage of the marvelous summits that it has:

-- Mount Alfred: Found at the northern end of Lake Wakatipu, this is a popular 4 to 6-hour day hike which starts from the carpark in Gleorchy-Routeburn Road.
-The route is perfectly marked and is at 1.3km high with the whole trail rewarding you with great alpine and valley views.
+- Mount Alfred: Found at the northern end of Lake Wakatipu, this is a popular 4 to 6-hour day hike which starts from the car park in Gleorchy-Routeburn Road.
+The route is perfectly marked and is 1.3km high with the whole trail rewarding you with great alpine and valley views.

-At #13, I suggested quad biking — for this time around, go bigger and go on a 4×4 tour as you journey across the rugged landscapes, dirt roads and winding paths around Queenstown (while also discovering Middle-eart locations along the way!).
+At #13, I suggested quad biking — for this time around, go bigger and go on a 4×4 tour as you journey across the rugged landscapes, dirt roads, and winding paths around Queenstown (while also discovering Middle-earth locations along the way!).

 With this 4×4 tour, there is actually a choice for you to either do a Skippers Canyon or Macetown journey.
 The former takes you along steep roads cut into sheer cliff faces, suspension bridges, and steep canyons while the latter takes you to the abandoned gold mining town of Macetown, some heritage sites, and some filming locations for LOTR.
 (To reserve your spot, book here).